PuZZleDucK/Incident-Tracker/README.md

 Displays traffic and roadwork incident data on a dynamic map.

-Unfortunately my submission is far from 100% complete with a few issues still remaining regarding the information popups and the incident list not being filtered by visibility on the map.
-I have only been able to spend a couple of days on the project and intend to complete the last couple of features over the next few days.
-I have not used React before this project and the learning curve was as steep as I'd heard.
-Unfortunately this unfamiliarity has resulted in some confusion in the state handling logic and resulted in the issues mentioned above.

 ### The Design

 I started my project with a few sketches of how I wanted the page to look: